datanav/docs/project-exercises.rst

 *Why is dependency tracking needed?*
 The motivation behind dependency tracking is to make sure that we never process more data than what is needed inside Sesam.
 Thus ensuring that it is updated when related data outside the main flow changes.

-To illustrate, we could have two different systems providing employee information.
-Employee personal information and Time sheet management system.
-We could have a main flow that processes employee personal information between two systems.
-In addition to personal information, we might want to connect logged working hours originating from yet another system.To do this we connect the logged working hours data to the data processed between the two HR systems
+To illustrate, let's say we have two different systems providing employee information; an Employee personal information system and a Time sheet management system.
+We want to create a main flow that processes employee personal information between these two systems.
+In addition to the information from these two systems, we might want to connect logged working hours originating from yet another system.
+To do this we connect the logged working hours data to the data processed between the two HR systems

 |